It is still possible to spend less than 30$ a day in beach towns in Mexico! Travelbloggers share the cheapest Mexican beach towns with saving tips.

-There are still many cheap places to visit in Mexico like Chacahua or El Cuyo.
-Other places like Puerto Escondido or Holbox can be travelled on a budget if you stick to our tips.
+There are still many cheap Mexico beach towns like Chacahua or El Cuyo.
+Other beach towns in Mexico like Puerto Escondido or Holbox can be travelled on a budget if you stick to our tips.
 If you book your accommodation in advance, stick to street food or cooking and save money on activities, you can have a great time at the Mexican beach for less than 30$!

-Without further ado, here are our top 10 affordable beach destinations in Mexico:
+Without further ado, here are our top 10 cheapest Mexico beach destinations:

-Head to the Oaxaca coast when you’re looking for some affordable beach destinations which are still off the beaten path!
+Head to the Oaxaca coast when you’re looking for small Mexican beach towns which are still off the beaten path!

 Chacahua is the perfect budget-friendly beach destination in Oaxaca Mexico.
 This laid-back beach town is found in Lagunas de Chacahua National Park and is ideal for those travellers looking for a more rustic beach experience.
 What's great about Chacahua is there is a unique blend of African and Mexican cultures.